ddev/ddev-contrib/docker-compose-services/mongodb/README.md

 Steps to follow:

-1. Install php-mongo extension by adding `webimage_extra_packages: [php-mongodb]` to your .ddev/config.yaml.
+1. Install php-mongo extension by adding `webimage_extra_packages: [php7.3-mongodb]` to your .ddev/config.yaml.
+Note that the PHP version in the package name must correspond to the PHP version you are running, e.g. use `php7.4-mongodb` if your server runs PHP 7.4.

 2. Add extra file [docker-compose.mongo.yaml](docker-compose.mongo.yaml)